 This is where I don my tweed elbow patches and note that we've come to understand and empathize with many of those experiential traumas through literature.
 As a species, humans have been making each other laugh and using humor to cope since time immemorial—or, in written word, since biblical times.
 The most important lessons for students to learn right now definitely don't include the definition of polysyndeton or anaphora, but they can still be learned from literature: empathy, resilience, and a fuller sense of time and history, which underlies those skills.

 Maybe traditional analysis works best for some classes: "How does Vonnegut use humor to create serious themes about government control, PTSD, and the nature of human happiness?"
-Maybe less traditional approaches also work: "Shakespeare wrote elaborate insults involving genitials, promiscuity, or sexual performance in nearly every one of his plays.
+Maybe less traditional approaches also work: "Shakespeare wrote elaborate insults involving genitals, promiscuity, or sexual performance in nearly every one of his plays.
 Choose three to analyze and interpret their significance according social norms of masculinity."
-As Shakepeare knew, sometimes humor (bawdy or not) isn't a distraction; it's downright educational when circumstances are diametrically opposed to learning (after all, most Elizabethans were lliterate and lacked formal education).
+As Shakespeare knew, sometimes humor (bawdy or not) isn't a distraction; it's downright educational when circumstances are diametrically opposed to learning (after all, most Elizabethans were illiterate and lacked formal education).

 If I were to make my own recommendation to the CDC, I'd say that a crisis is much like literature—there are no definitive answers, only interpretations.
 In the long run, I absolutely don't care if my students retain how Shakespeare used malapropisms or how preoccupied he was by dicks (though the classiest line about pissing on someone will always be "when didst thou see me heave up my leg and make / water against a gentlewoman's farthingale?").
 I do care about my students as talking, walking, feeling humans and how this formative year will shape them and their education in the future.